qnkhuat/qnkhuat.github.io/_posts/2020-10-13-Measuring-distance-in-space.md

 ---
 [TL;DR](#tldr)

-> This post aims to find out: How do we measure the distance to the Sun, Planets and Stars?
+> This post aims to find out: How do we measure the distance from Earth to the Sun, Planets and Stars?

-Let's start with a simpler question: how do we measure how far it is from us to a tree's top?
+Let's start with a simpler question: how do we measure how far it is from the ground to a tree's top?

 **Short answer:** Triangulation.